On this page, I will keep a running list of computation/programming projects I work on from time to time.

 Pkg.add-ing them.
 Others are at an early stage and are not yet registered.
 To install these packages use

-CovarianceMatrices is a package for estimating variance covariance matrices in situations where the standard assumptions of independence is violated.
-It provides heteroskedasticity consistent (HC); heteroskedasticity and autocorrelation consistent (HAC); and cluster robust (CRVE) estimators of the variance matrices.
+CovarianceMatrices is a package for estimating variance-covariance matrices in situations where the standard assumptions of independence are violated.
+It provides heteroskedasticity consistent (HC); heteroskedasticity and autocorrelation consistent (HAC); and cluster-robust (CRVE) estimators of the variance matrices.
 An interface for

-GLM.jl is given so that they can be integrated easily into standard regression analysis.
-It is also easy to integrated these estimators into new inferential procedures or applications.
+GLM.jl is given so that they can be integrated easily into the standard regression analysis flow.
+It is also easy to incorporate these estimators into new inferential procedures or applications.

 using CovarianceMatrices ## Simulated AR(1) and estimate it using OLS srand(1) y = zeros(Float64, 100) rho = 0.8 y = randn() for j = 2:100 y[j] = rho * y[j-1] + randn() end data = DataFrame(y = y[2:100], yl = y[1:99]) AR1 = fit(GeneralizedLinearModel, y~yl, data, Normal()) ## Truncated Kernel with optimal bandwidth vcov(AR1, TruncatedKernel())